ewhicher/matter/content/collections/pages/home.md

   - a356a7b7-554d-4d82-830e-161c8919dc37
 views_cta_text: 'Thinking of starting a new project?'
 what_we_do_heading: 'From opportunity to impact'
-views_heading: 'Views from the studio'
+views_heading: 'Latest from the studio'
 testimonials:
   -
     id: ld8z7sjd